aridjayarecipes/cutesrecipes.web.app/content/post/2181-easiest-way-to-prepare-favorite-salmon-teriyaki-with-pineapple-fried-rice.md

 - "1 tsp sriracha"
 - "1.5-2 tbs GF Soy sauce our soy sauce of your choice"
 recipeinstructions:
 - "SALMON** mox sauce ingredients tigether in a a bowl then pour the sauce over the salmon, place in 350⁰F oven and bake for 25-30 min.
-LITERALLY THAT'S ALL!!"
+LITERALLY THAT&#39;S ALL!!"
 - "PINEAPPLE FRIED RICE** In a deep pan or wok, heat up 2 tsp olive oil.
 Add your rice and press flat into pan (to develop that crust on the bottom."
 - "Add all of your other ingredients and mix together.
 Then add your sriracha and soy sauce.
 Mix all together and cook for 10-15 min until all flavors come together."
 - "Serve with tour fave veggies!♡"